 OpenSSH is an ideal and secure way of performing remote maintenance & administration on your servers.
 Even on Windows Server! :) Microsoft have released their OpenSSH port for Windows Server and Windows 10 back in 2015.
 Here is how to install the OpenSSH Server on Windows Server 2022, 2019 and 2016.

 In this small tutorial, I’m not using PowerShell’s

 Add-WindowsCapability cmdlet, because it errors out on unsupported platforms.
 And I want to be able to customize the sshd installation directory.
-If you follow this post, you can install Microsoft OpenSSH Server on Windows Server 2016 and even Windows Server 2012 R2, in a folder of your choosing.
+If you follow this post, you can install Microsoft OpenSSH Server on Windows Server 2022 through even Windows Server 2012 R2, in a folder of your choosing.